marceloclubhouse/dwayne/README.md

 # dwayne
 ### A music-playing Discord bot created as an alternative to Groovy and Rhythm
-Dwayne is a package designed to control music-streaming via YouTube on Discord.
-He can be linked to a Discord Bot API and stream YouTube music live inside a voice channel.
+Dwayne is a Discord bot backend designed to control music-streaming via YouTube on Discord.
+He can be linked to a Discord Bot API token and stream YouTube music live inside a voice channel.
 He can also queue songs and play them sequentially.

-To use Dwayne, you need to link him to an existing Discord bot via token, then run him in Python.

 ## Requirements
 * Git